to focus on your job, but...

 How does it work?

-After you've added Refine using bundle
+After you've added Refine using bundle or composer you create a new

 Filter class that extends the class that ships with Refine.